“Slow but advancing!” (Mural from Oventik, Chicapas, Mexico.)

 Accessibility Commitment

 If there anything I’ve learned from being a part of The Turing Way community, it’s that access is an ongoing practice.
 Through collaborative work with the Accessibility Working Group, we crafted a policy that defined accessibility as a social problem, not a medical one, and one that a community is responsible to steward, especially if it proports to welcome everyone.
+For more about the social model of disability, please read this 1975 essay by Vic Finkelstein.

 In the development of this site, I am commited to the following: